hotkeymuc/vgldk/README.md

 * Run `make emu` to start MAME with the compiled cartridge
 * Run `make burn` to burn the cartridge ROM image to an EEPROM using MiniPro
 * For speedy development you can connect a 5V TTL USB-to-serial adaptor to the VTech's parallel port (TX to BUSY, RX to DATA) and upload "apps" using `make app` and `make upload` (device must be running the monitor ROM)
+* Take a look at the ParallelBuddy Arduino sketch which allows accessing files from SD card or from network

 ## History
 * Started as a stand-alone reverse engineering project in late 2016